heet-kumar/450QuestionDSA_Practise/DSA Question/Q9-Minimise the maximum difference between heights 1 [V.IMP].md

 # Minimise the maximum difference between heights 1 [V.IMP]

-# Minimize the Heights I
+# Minimize the Heights I and II

 Given an array arr[] denoting heights of N towers and a positive integer K, you have to modify the height of each tower either by increasing or decreasing them by K only once.
 Find out what could be the possible minimum difference of the height of shortest and longest towers after you have modified each tower.